great01-cyber/A-deep-dive-of-Theoretical-Foundations-for-Frontend-Developer-Mastery-with-intentional-examples./README.md

 These frustrations often arise because frontend developers either overlook or are unaware of the essential design principles and theories that underpin a smooth, intuitive user experience.
 As a frontend developer, your interface should minimise cognitive load, provide immediate clarity, and guide users effortlessly through every task.

-In this tutorial, I will introduce the academic theories that should inform and elevate your frontend decisions.
+In this article, I will introduce the academic theories that should inform and elevate your frontend decisions.
 You might wonder: What do academic theories have to do with frontend development?
 The answer is simple.
 Academic theories are not abstract ideas; they are the result of rigorous scientific investigation — controlled experiments, validated models, and decades of research into how humans think, learn, perceive, and interact with information.

 Because these theories are grounded in evidence rather than opinion, they offer reliable guidance for building interfaces that align with how the human brain actually processes information.
 Applying them to frontend development means you are not designing by guesswork or personal preference; you are applying tested, scientific insights to create clearer, faster, more humane user experiences.

 In other words, when you build with academic theory in mind, your frontend becomes more than just visually appealing — it becomes cognitively efficient, behaviourally aligned, and measurably easier for users to navigate.

 Based on the sentiment above, the following laws will guide your development.
 Let’s start by looking at Fitt’s law.

 **Fitts’s Law:**

 Fitt’s law is a brainchild of Paul Fitts.
 He was among the early psychologists who recognised that many human errors result from flawed design rather than simple human weakness.
 During World War II, he studied airplane cockpit layouts and concluded that numerous incidents attributed to pilot error were actually caused by poor design decisions.
 Based on his findings, he postulated that the time required to acquire/reach a target is determined by the distance to the target and the size of the target.
 See diagram illustration below.